hashicorp/vault/website/source/guides/operations/disaster-recovery.html.md

 ### <a name="step5"></a>Step 5: Disable DR Primary

-Once the DR secondary cluster was promoted to be the **new primary**, you may wish to disable the DR replication on the _original_ primary when it becomes operational again.
+Once the DR secondary cluster was promoted to be the **new primary**, you may want to disable the DR replication on the _original_ primary when it becomes operational again.

-~> Remember that there is only **one** primary cluster available to clients at any one time.
+~> Remember that there is only **one** primary cluster available to the clients in DR replication.

 #### CLI command